20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Suggested pH range:6.8 to 7.8

-The Orange Guppy is one of the many breeds of the common guppy fish from the Poecilia genus.
-Are descendants of wild guppy populations native to the freshwater streams and rivers of South America, particularly in countries such as Brazil, Guyana, and Venezuela.
+The Orange Guppy is among the many breeds of the common guppy fish from the Poecilia genus.
+They are descendants of wild guppy populations native to the freshwater streams and rivers of South America, particularly in Brazil, Guyana, and Venezuela.

-Orange guppies are known for their vivid color, which can range from pale peach to deep tangerine.
+Orange guppies are known for their vivid color, ranging from pale peach to deep tangerine.

 The average lifespan of guppies is 2 to 3 years.